railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 If you installed Ruby with the Railsbridge Virtual Machine, your command prompt should look like `vagrant@precise32:`.
-If not, start up and enter the virtual machine with the steps at the bottom of the [pre-workshop instructions](/pre_workshop).
+If not, start up and enter the virtual machine with the steps at the bottom of the [install instructions](install/osx).

 ### Windows

-Launch the Git Shell if it isn't already open.
-Go back to to Step 1 of [Install Ruby on Windows](install/windows) if you need to launch it again.
+Launch the Git Shell and enter the Railsbridge Virtual Machine if it isn't already open.
+Go back to the [Install Ruby on Windows](install/windows) instructions if you need to see how to start Git Shell and enter the Railsbridge Virtual Machine.

 ### Linux